/ RECOMMENDED READING

 Universal Principles of Design

-William Lidwell’s Universal Principles of Design catalogs design principles that serve all designers well as they move through the creative process.
+William Lidwell’s Universal Principles of Design catalogs design principles that serve all designers well throughout the creative process.

 Universal Methods of Design